You are here

 - Seek medical attention.

-- Report the incident to the UMD Office of Student Conduct or the UMD Office of Human Resources and Equal Opportunity.
+- Report the incident to the UMD Office of Equal Opportunity and Affirmative Action.

 - Contact UMD Counseling Services (part of UMD Health Services).

 - Contact parents, friends, or support persons.

 What to know:

 - You set the pace.

 - You have the right to choose who you will speak to, what resources you will use, what you will say and when you will say it.